EssGeeEich/LuaPP/README.md

 You can also check [`main.cpp`](https://github.com/EssGeeEich/LuaPP/blob/master/src/main.cpp) to see a wrapping demo for `std::string`.

-Please note that LuaPP Requires C++11 and a Lua library installed.
+Please note that LuaPP requires C++11 and a Lua library installed.
 It has been developed with Lua v5.3.